-4. Consistent with the principle of transparency in the provision of open services, each individual provider will strive to publish and disseminate all signal and system information necessary to allow manufacturers to design and develop GNSS receivers on a non-discriminatory basis.

-5. Based on individual publication of open service signal information, the Providers' Forum will consider developing a template for sharing and disseminating information from individual GNSS open service signal specifications and service standards.
+- 4. Consistent with the principle of transparency in the provision of open services, each individual provider will strive to publish and disseminate all signal and system information necessary to allow manufacturers to design and develop GNSS receivers on a non-discriminatory basis. - 5.
+Based on individual publication of open service signal information, the Providers' Forum will consider templates for sharing and disseminating information as developed by the ICG Working Group on compatibility and interoperability.